Home Discover Australia Visit Melbourne – The complete Guide

 Mornington Peninsula

-A 1-hour drive from Melbourne, the Mornington peninsula is like a Mediterranean seaside with its superb beaches and other small cafes and restaurants.
+Just a 1-hour drive from Melbourne, the Mornington Peninsula is a beautiful area with Mediterranean vibes due to its picturesque beaches and seaside restaurants.

 Grampians